samwcounsell/MTH3022/README.md

 ## Simple infection model of a corridor of people to investigate the impact of the number of people on the ability for an infection to travel along a chain.

+Utilised as part of a project for MTH3022 Graphs, Networks and Algorithms with Callum Christie

 ## Packages Required

 - scipy